sophearyrin-dev/myshop/README.md

 - use command : git stash pop : to unstash or back to your original code

 # MVVM Pattern for Frontend
-MVVM (Model-View-ViewModel) is a software architectural pattern that separates an application into three.
++ MVVM (Model-View-ViewModel) is a software architectural pattern that separates an application into three.
 To apply the MVVM (Model-View-ViewModel) pattern to your Angular project, you need to separate the concerns between your
 - model: Represents the data
 - view: Will only be responsible for the presentation layer
 - and view model: The view model will handle the logic and data-binding

+# Cookie and Session
+- Cookie: In Angular, cookies are used to store small pieces of data on the client's browser.
+This data can be used for various purposes such as maintaining user sessions, storing preferences, and other client-specific information.